ljw1004/csharpspec/csharp/classes.md

 The *type* of an event declaration must be a *delegate_type* ([Reference types](types.md#reference-types)), and that *delegate_type* must be at least as accessible as the event itself ([Accessibility constraints](basic-concepts.md#accessibility-constraints)).

-An event declaration may include *event_accessor_declaration*s.
+An event declaration may include *event_accessor_declarations*.
 However, if it does not, for non-extern, non-abstract events, the compiler supplies them automatically ([Field-like events](classes.md#field-like-events)); for extern events, the accessors are provided externally.

-An event declaration that omits *event_accessor_declaration*s defines one or more events—one for each of the *variable_declarator*s.
+An event declaration that omits *event_accessor_declarations* defines one or more events—one for each of the *variable_declarator*s.
 The attributes and modifiers apply to all of the members declared by such an *event_declaration*.

-It is a compile-time error for an *event_declaration* to include both the `abstract` modifier and brace-delimited *event_accessor_declaration*s.
+It is a compile-time error for an *event_declaration* to include both the `abstract` modifier and brace-delimited *event_accessor_declarations*.

 When an event declaration includes an `extern` modifier, the event is said to be an ***external event***.
-Because an external event declaration provides no actual implementation, it is an error for it to include both the `extern` modifier and *event_accessor_declaration*s.
+Because an external event declaration provides no actual implementation, it is an error for it to include both the `extern` modifier and *event_accessor_declarations*.

 It is a compile-time error for a *variable_declarator* of an event declaration with an `abstract` or `external` modifier to include a *variable_initializer*.